Dashboards

 Key Figures dashboard

 Key Figures displays all KPIs to which the active user has access.
-It can be accessed by clicking the View all button on the My dashboard (with Key Figures) dashboard.
+It can be accessed in Dashboards & Analytics > Key Figures.

 You can group KPIs by categories.
 The default categories are: